"...an outstanding young fiddle player" – The Folk Diary

 "Haunting ballads and dark Scandinavian fiddle tunes from two well-known voices of the British folk scene..." – Music Institute Folk Club

 In 2016, Rowan founded the Causeway Céilí Band (available to hire for weddings, birthdays, corporate functions etc.) and compiled a book of Irish Céilí Tunes.
 Aside from tunebooks, Rowan has written articles for The Living Tradition magazine and several blogs.
-He also won the "Future of Young Folk Award" at Bromyard Folk Festival, and was nominated for the Molloy Award at Birmingham Tradfest – encouraging him to work on his upcoming album, Mountscribe, available to order on the CDs page...
+He also won the "Future of Young Folk Award" at Bromyard Folk Festival, and was nominated for the Molloy Award at Birmingham Tradfest – encouraging him to record his new solo album, Mountscribe, available to order on the CDs page!

 In his downtime, Rowan occasionally gets asked to do some design/layout work.
 For more information, click here.